adfinis/ansible-role-the_bastion/README.md

 ### GPG Keys for Encryption and Signature

-The Bastion uses two types of GPG keys:
+The Bastion uses different types of GPG keys:

 1. **Bastion GPG Key**: Used by the bastion to sign ttyrec files (proves authenticity)
-2. **Admin GPG Keys**: Used to encrypt backups and ttyrec files (for admin decryption)
+2. **Admin GPG Key**: Single key used to encrypt backups and ttyrec files (for admin decryption)
+3. **Additional GPG Keys**: Arbitrary public keys imported to root keyring (for layered encryption)

 ```yaml
 # Enable GPG functionality